Jinming-Su/SGNet/README.md

 ```
 python main.py test -exp_name workdir --view all
 ```
-Thanks for the  reference provided by the smart code [LaneATT](https://github.com/lucastabelini/LaneATT).
+Thanks for the  reference provided by the [smart code](https://github.com/lucastabelini/LaneATT).

 ## Citation
 ```